Corporate Portraits Photography

 Striking a pose while being photographed

-I often tell clients how to pose, but I talk less about “mere geometry” and more about the attitude they need to take.
-When you tell someone to “stand up straight,” they stiffen, tighten, strain, so they don’t look natural.
+I often suggest to clients how to pose, but I talk less about “mere geometry” and more about the attitude they need to take.
+When you tell someone to “stand up straight,” they stiffen, tighten, and strain, so they don’t look natural.
 Instead of “straighten your spine, tuck your stomach in, pull out your chest, put behind your shoulders”, I usually say “take a deep breath” because then the body bends naturally and straightens, and the model feels better.
 This also depends from person to person, but there are many ways to communicate about this issue.

 An interesting situation happened when I once photographed a large team of over 50 employees in a state-owned company.
 All the ladies from one department stood in the same pose completely unaware of that.
 They did not look at each other, nor did they know in what position this previous one was.
 I thought about how interesting and good it is.
 The overall impression is that the photos speak of the same attitude, aspiration, and a well-coordinated team that strives for the same goal.
 I would say that the pose shows the inner state of mind more than the outer appearance.